-SUSIE FRAZIER'S ARTICLE PUBLISHED IN ORGANIC SPA MAGAZINE
+SUSIE FRAZIER, AUTHOR AT ORGANIC SPA MAGAZINE

 September 28, 2016, Organic Spa Magazine - Soulful Home, Healthy Mind by Susie Frazier.
 "Every decorative decision we make in our homes directly influences our mental health.
 Much like our food choices affect our physical bodies, the interior design elements within our built environments impact our emotional minds.
 Yet all too often in our western culture, we find ourselves placing more emphasis on how something looks than how it makes us feel, and then we wonder why we’re still anxious."
 Read More